The Breton-Manko equatorially antisymmetric binary configuration revisited: Acknowledgements

 \section{Acknowledgements}

-We are thankful to Erasmo G\'omez for technical computer support during the involved analytic calculations.
+We are grateful to the anonymous referee for many valuable comments and suggestions that helped us to considerably improve the presentation.
+We also thank Erasmo G\'omez for technical computer support during the involved analytic calculations.
 This work was partially supported by CONACYT, Mexico, and by Ministerio de Ciencia y Tecnolog\'\i a, Spain, under the Project FIS2009-07238.